joar7160-byte/Python-Packet-Sniffer/README.md

 - Captures source/destination IPS
 - Idnettifiy common ports and there services

+## How it works
+The script works by using the Scapy libaray to capture live packets within my network interface.
+Using if statements I determine if the packet has an IP address, weather or not that packet was TCP or UDP, and return it's port.
+Once that was done I created an empty dictionary to map common ports to their services.
+Thus mirrors the core workflow of a SOC analyst monitoring network traffic for suspicious activity

 ## Key takeaways
 - Differences between TCP and UDP
 - Port numbers and there services